 Malta has some seriously spectacular beaches, ranging from golden curves of sand perfect for sun-lounger lovers to isolated coves fringed by fragrant forests.
 To help you narrow down where to lay out your towel, we’ve taken a closer look at Malta’s best spots to swim, sprawl and sunbathe.

 If you’re feeling energetic, you can hike over to nearby Gnejna Bay.
 Otherwise, stay put and soak up the views – not just of the water, but of the dramatic coastline, too.
-Look to the north and you’ll see the ancient Ghajn Tuffieha Tower, a former coastal watch tower.
+Look to the north and you’ll see the 17th-century Ghajn Tuffieha Tower, a former coastal watch tower.

 It’s also easily accessible – a short flight of stairs leads down to the sand from the car park – and there’s a small restaurant and bar.
 A word of warning though: during peak season, get here early.
 Its close proximity to the ferry terminal means it can quickly become crowded.
-If you need some alone time, consider hiking to the cliffs above the beach to soak up the spectacular views.
+If you need some alone time, consider hiking to the cliffs above the beach to soak up the stunning views.

-This beach rarely gets crowded, largely because it’s not the easiest one to access – it’s located just to the north of the pretty town of Nadur, and to get there you’ll need to navigate a rather steep, rough road leading to the beach’s car park, before picking your way down an equally steep, lemon tree-lined footpath.
+This beach rarely gets crowded, largely because it’s not the easiest one to access – it’s located just to the north of Gozo's pretty town of Nadur, and to get there you’ll need to navigate a rather steep, rough road leading to the beach’s car park, before picking your way down an equally steep, lemon tree-lined footpath.

 It’s easily accessible (there’s plenty of parking nearby and it’s just across the road from a large public bus terminal) and well maintained – it’s incredibly clean, which is why it’s such a hit with families.
 Nearby must-sees include the nearby Malta National Aquarium.